About the Program

 - contraception, pregnancy, motherhood, fatherhood

 Currently in the United States, there are more than 600 women's studies programs at both the undergraduate and graduate levels.
-Among the goals of women's studies is to promote greater knowledge of women's experiences, perspectives, and contributions to all aspects of society, including law, business, science, art, philosophy, education, mathematics, technology, politics, economics, history, family, medicine, and religion.
+Among the goals of women's and gender studies is to promote greater knowledge of women's experiences, perspectives, and contributions to all aspects of society, including law, business, science, art, philosophy, education, mathematics, technology, politics, economics, history, family, medicine, and religion.
 Women's studies also promotes a greater inclusion of women and women's contributions to all academic disciplines in order to correct a historical pattern of neglect, under-representation, and trivialization of women.